rwieruch/blog_robinwieruch_content/react-state-array-add-update-remove.md

 export default App;
 {{< /highlight >}}

-You simply set an empty array as React state for the component by having a clear method for it.
+You set an empty array as React state for the component by having a clear method for it.
 Building on top of this example, the third question, which asks how to create an initial array state, can be answered too.
 You have already seen how an initial array is set to state in the component's constructor.
 How would you reinitialize the initial state again, basically a reset of the state, after you have manipulated the state already?
 You can extract the initial state and then set it again whenever you want.

 {{< highlight javascript "hl_lines=3 10 18 19 20 35 36 37" >}}
 import React, { Component } from 'react';